The day itself

 Are kids welcome?

 We love your kids, but we're keeping the celebration adults-only.
-If you need a hand sorting out childcare, just ask us and we'll help you find a sitter.
+If you need a hand sorting out childcare, ask us and we'll help you find a sitter.

 What time should I arrive?